Tomatillo Salsa: A Canning Recipe

 Instructions:

 Hot Pack: Wash pears; drain.
 Cut into quarters or halves; core and peel.
-Treat to prevent darkening (highly recommended).
+Treat to prevent darkening (highly recommended – I use “Fruit Fresh” which you can find in almost any store that has a canning supplies section).
 Make a light syrup (we used a 30% syrup last year and a 20% syrup this year.
 You don’t have to use a syrup at all, but I recommend it because it helps preserve the texture and the color.)
 Cut up a whole vanilla bean into approximately 3/8″ pieces and add them to your sugar syrup.
 Splitting the bean down the center will help release the vanilla seeds into the syrup.
 Keep syrup hot.

 Cook pears one layer at a time in syrup for 5 to 6 minutes or until hot throughout.
 Put a small piece of cinnamon bark (about a 1/2″ to 5/8″ piece) and 3 to 6* cloves in each hot jar.
 Pack hot pears into hot jars leaving 1/2″ head space.
 Remove air bubbles.
 Adjust two piece caps.
 Process pints 20 minutes, quarts 25 minutes, in a boiling-water bath canner.